BabelQwerty/awesome-stars-noob/README.md

 *   [mgostIH/process\_list](https://github.com/mgostIH/process_list) - Rust crate to get the processes list on the operating system, with their name and id

-*   [postrequest/link](https://github.com/postrequest/link) - link is a command and control framework written in rust

 ## Java

 *   [MountCloud/BehinderClientSource](https://github.com/MountCloud/BehinderClientSource) - ❄️冰蝎客户端源码-V4.0.6🔞